Political funding in the United Kingdom: Transparency

-Donations worth over £7,500 to national parties must be declared, as must be donations worth £1,500 or more to local associations.
-Donations to members' associations – groups whose members are primarily or entirely members of a single political party – also need to be declared above £7,500.
-This produces a loophole where donors can donate larger sums to local candidates while remaining anonymous, by channeling those donations through a members' association such as the United and Cecil Club.
+Donations worth over £11,180 (Previously £7,500)to national parties must be declared, as must be donations worth £2,230 (Previously £1,500) or more to local associations.
+Donations to members' associations – groups whose members are primarily or entirely members of a single political party – also need to be declared above £11,180 (Previously £7,500).
+This produces a loophole where donors can donate larger sums to local candidates while remaining anonymous, by channelling those donations through a members' association such as the United and Cecil Club.

 For a while, as a loophole, loans did not have to be declared.

 Northern Ireland political parties are exempt from revealing the identity of party donors due to security reasons.